idearibosome/srzoo/README.md

 - ```self_ensemble```: Specify this to employ [geometric self-ensemble](http://openaccess.thecvf.com/content_cvpr_2017_workshops/w12/papers/Lim_Enhanced_Deep_Residual_CVPR_2017_paper.pdf).
 - ```cuda_device```: CUDA device index to be used (will be set to the environment variable 'CUDA_VISIBLE_DEVICES').

+※ Some models can be run only on GPUs due to the different ordering of the dimensions.

 ## Performance evaluation